 A firebreak shall be cleared and maintained around the perimeter of the camp and office sites where and when necessary.
-In cases where construction is taking place in a Critical firebreak is screened against the NEMA Listing Notice 3 to confirm legislative requirements.
+In cases where construction is taking place in a Critical Biodiversity Area as listed under NEM:BA; it must be ensured that the requirement of a firebreak is screened against the NEMA Listing Notice 3 to confirm legislative requirements.